4W4I5/Semester-7-Notes/PDC/Finals Prep/Finals Prep Notes.md

 Cases where the dependency is "inline" so to speak, are invalid
 - Input
 - Output
+	- Focus on the `i` part where both sides have the same value for `i`

 ---

 # 10. Zettabytes of Data
 ## Data Accumulation
 - Assume you have a piece of paper.